Guidelines for Class Projects Involving Human Subjects

 - How long the interview, survey, etc., may take to complete.

 - What will happen to the information collected (“The information will be used to write my paper for the class, and I will give a presentation in class.
-All of my notes, surveys, etc., will be destroyed when the project is completed.”)
+All of my notes, surveys, etc., will be destroyed when the semester is over.”)

 - If they will be identified: examples: “I will not write your name on my notes”; “Do not write your name on the survey;” “I will not use your name in my paper.”